kordless/grub-2.0/README.md

 This process may be useful for testing or training machine learning models or providing new types of search features to users, such as what is being done over at [mitta.us](https://mitta.us).

 ## How
-Grub "looks" at the page using a computed aperture implemented with Geckodriver, Firefox, Solr and various maachine learning vision models.
+Grub is a "computed aperture" which has been implemented in Geckodriver, Firefox, Solr and various maachine learning vision models.
 By passing a site's image to a model, we may find and crop related images or text on the page.
-When image are found they may be passed onto other models for object extraction.
+When child images are found they may be passed onto other models for additional object extraction or segmentation.

-We can even image and extract the source code of the page (this example uses Google Vision's model):
+We may even image and extract the source code of a page (this example uses Google Vision's model):

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">